SME-Management & Entrepreneurship

 Learning Outcomes:

-Upon completing this course, students are able to convey all aspects that relate to designing and implementing a business model.
+Upon completing this course, alumni are able to convey all aspects that relate to designing and implementing a business model.
 They understand the impact of corporate strategies and visions and how to phrase these to provide anchor points for (potential) stakeholders.
-Students are aware of the implications of cross-cultural collaboration, negotiation and recruiting activities.
+Alumni are aware of the implications of cross-cultural collaboration, negotiation and recruiting activities.
 They have acquired the vocabulary as well as an understanding of how to comprehensively prepare for negotiations and know how the language can be used effectively to achieve their goals.

 Superior module: